2025–26 USM Alger basketball season: Overview

-Back home at Salle OMS Abdelaziz Ben Tifour in Hydra, USMA delivered a complete performance against WO Boufarik, cruising to a convincing 83–68 victory.
-The trio of Faredj Messaoudi (14 pts), Laamouri Merahi (13 rebounds) and Zakariya Khodja (8 assists) perfectly led the Reds and Blacks to a commanding success, offering the fans a solid display both offensively and defensively.
-With these two wins, USM Alger now sits on 4 points, sharing the top spot in the standings with NB Staouéli.
-Driven by a balanced team effort and standout individual contributions, the Usmists have made the perfect start to the Super Division and have sent a strong signal to their rivals.
+USMA defeated WO Boufarik 83–68 at Salle OMS Abdelaziz Ben Tifour in Hydra.
+Faredj Messaoudi scored 14 points, Laamouri Merahi recorded 13 rebounds, and Zakariya Khodja recorded 8 assists.
+Following the win, USM Alger moved to four points, level with NB Staouéli in the Super Division standings.

-On September 26, USM Alger faced their city rivals MC Alger in a highly contested derby.
-The match ended in a narrow defeat for USMA, with a final score of 69–68.
-USMA had taken the lead after three quarters (16–14, 16–19, 18–20), but eventually gave way in the last period, which was won by MC Alger (19–15).
-On an individual level, Ilyes Fodil finished as the team’s top scorer with 15 points, while Laamouri Merahi delivered an outstanding performance, recording 16 rebounds and 7 assists.
+On September 26, USM Alger faced their city rivals MC Alger.
+The match ended in a defeat for USMA, with a final score of 69–68.
+USMA had taken the lead after three quarters (16–14, 16–19, 18–20), but eventually gave way in the final, which was won by MC Alger (19–15).
+On an individual level, Ilyes Fodil finished as the team’s top scorer with 15 points, while Laamouri Merahi delivered, recording 16 rebounds and 7 assists.
 Despite these efforts, USM Alger left the court with a one-point loss in this Algiers derby.
-On October 17, 2025, USM Alger came close to pulling off an upset on the court of NB Staouéli, narrowly losing 61–64 after a thrilling encounter.
-Trailing by 13 points at halftime (27–40), the Red and Black mounted an impressive comeback to level the score (49–49) before the final quarter.
-Despite their efforts and solid defense, they conceded in the dying seconds on a decisive three-pointer from Amine Bensalah.
-USMA remains 9th in the standings with 9 points.
+On October 17, 2025, USM Alger came close to pulling off an upset on the court of NB Staouéli, narrowly losing 61–64.
+Trailing by 13 points at halftime (27–40), the Red and Black mounted a comeback to level the score (49–49) before the final quarter.
+Despite their efforts and solid defense, they conceded in the dying seconds on a three-pointer from Amine Bensalah.
+USMA was 9th in the standings with 9 points.

+Algerian cup

+USM Alger secured a qualification to the quarter-finals of the 2025–26 Algerian Basketball Cup after a narrow 63–61 victory over Rouiba CB.
+The game, postponed from February 28, 2026 due to security issues, was eventually played on March 27, 2026.
+A strong start in the first quarter (23–15) gave USM Alger the edge.
+Laamouri Merahi was a key figure for USMA, delivering an outstanding performance with 22 points, 10 rebounds, and 4 assists, leading his team on both ends of the court.

+On April 17, 2026, USM Alger suffered an elimination in the quarter-finals after a 80–74 loss in overtime to TRA Draria.
+Considered the favorites heading into the game, USM Alger struggled against a well-organized and highly motivated opponent.
+USMA showed flashes of quality but lacked consistency when it mattered most, allowing their opponents to seize control and secure qualification.
+This defeat ended the USM Alger’s cup campaign, forcing the team to regroup and shift focus to their upcoming Super Division challenges.